Leamington and Warwick Tramways

 Standard British Electric Traction Company ‘Magnet & Wheel’ cap badge worn from 1905 to 1912 — brass.
 Author's Collection.

-An array of staff and four trams — photo probably taken just after the Balfour Beatty take-over, as though the first tram still bears the BETCo's 'Magnet & Wheel' device, one of the staff is wearing a script-lettering grade badge.
+An array of staff and four trams — photo probably taken just after the Balfour Beatty take-over, as the first tram still bears the BETCo's 'Magnet & Wheel' device.
+One of the men is wearing a script-lettering grade badge, these presumably being introduced by Balfour Beatty.

-General pattern script-lettering cap badges — Motorman and Conductor — of the type probably used by Leamington and Warwick Electrical Tramways from 1912 onwards.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — of the type used by Leamington and Warwick Electrical Tramways from 1912 onwards.

 Leamington and Warwick Tramways staff photo at Emscote Depot 1930